Diseases, Facility Management, Parvo Info, Shelter and Rescue Resources

 Isolate the Affected Puppy: If you have an area to isolate a sick puppy, do so.
 If not, treat him in place and manage your biosecurity.
 Do not move healthy animals around the kennel or to another kennel; that will just spread the disease.

-2. Hydrate with Electrolytes – Give all puppies electrolytes in water.
+2. Hydrate with Electrolytes – Give all puppies Puppy Lyte electrolytes in water.
 You want to hydrate any puppy thinking of getting sick.
 Electrolytes should be in your emergency kit.

 3. Give Injectable Fluids- Sick parvo puppies do not drink, so without injectable fluids they die.
 I start with saline 0.9% NaCl or LRS.
-Give SQ fluids at least, but IP or IV fluids is best.
+Give SQ fluids at least, but IV fluids are best.

 • Ask your veterinarian about Reglan® or Cerenia® to stop the vomiting.